 Crying is a normal behaviour and your baby’s way of communicating with you.
 Learn Tresillian’s tips on how to settle baby and what to do when baby won’t stop crying.

 Without a doubt, it is extremely difficult to care for a baby who has prolonged and inconsolable bouts of crying for three or more hours a day.
 It can also be isolating because you get tired and even getting out of the house for walks, shopping or seeing friends sometimes seems too hard.
-Sometimes, the crying can overwhelm you with negative thoughts and feelings.
+Sometimes, when baby won't stop crying, it can overwhelm you with negative thoughts and feelings.
 Here are some examples: